gapan/xdgmenumaker/README.md

-If you're using the standard TWM, then unfortunately you'll have to manually copy/paste the contents of the generated `~/.twm-xdgmenu` file into your `~/.twmrc` manually.
+If you're using the standard TWM, then unfortunately you'll have to manually copy/paste the contents of the generated `~/.twm-xdgmenu` file into your `~/.twmrc`.
 You could then add something like this to your main menu definition:

     "Applications" f.menu "xdgmenu"